 Post Graduate Work Permit Processing Time

 The Processing time of the PGWP is around 90 to 110 days.
-The students are required to apply within 180 days of your program ends.
-If 180 days have passed, students need to change their status to visitors with visitor visa and then apply for the PGWP.
+The students are required to apply within 180 days of your program's ends.
+If 180 days have passed, students need to change their status to visitors with a visitor visas and then apply for the PGWP.
 That should be done within 90 days however, otherwise, the candidate will have to leave Canada.

 Post Graduate Work Permit Rejected